rashalkhatib/data-sourcing-challenge/README.md

   * Perform a GET request that sends the title to The Movie Database search and retrieves the JSON results.
   * Use a try clause that performs the following actions:
   * Collect the movie ID from the first result.
-  * Make a GET request using the movie query (starting with https://api.themoviedb.org/3/movie/) and movie ID to retrieve the full movie details in JSON format.
+  * Make a GET request using the movie query and movie ID to retrieve the full movie details in JSON format.
   * Extract the genre names from the results into a list called genres.
   * Extract the spoken_languages' English name from the results into a list called spoken_languages.
   * Extract the production_countries' name from the results into a list called production_countries.
-  * Create a dictionary with the following results: title, original_title, budget, original_language, homepage, overview, popularity, runtime, revenue, release_date, vote_average, vote_count, as well as the genres, spoken_languages, and production_countries lists you just created.Append this dictionary to tmdb_movies_list.
+  * Create a dictionary with the following results: title, original_title, budget, original_language, homepage, overview, popularity, runtime, revenue, release_date, vote_average, vote_count, as well as the genres, spoken_languages, and production_countries lists you just created, and append this dictionary to tmdb_movies_list.
   * Print out the name of the movie and a message to indicate that the title was found.
   * Use the except clause to print out a statement if a movie is not found.
   * Preview the first five results in JSON format using json.dumps with the argument indent=4 to format the data.